caipre/caipre.github.io/_posts/2016-10-26-lessons-learned-from-implementing-raft-in-rust.markdown

 ---

-A little more than a week ago, while I was working on [my toy OS project][mezzo] in one of the Recurse Center's the side rooms, a few other Recursers entered the room to discuss a shared effort toward implementing the Raft consensus algorithm.
-The discussion immediately caught my attention: I knew vaguely about the Raft algorithm, and distributed systems are of particular interest to me.
+A little more than a week ago, while I was working on [my toy OS project][mezzo] in one of the Recurse Center's side rooms, a few other Recursers entered the room to discuss a shared effort toward implementing the Raft consensus algorithm.
+The discussion immediately caught my attention: I knew vaguely about Raft, and distributed systems are of particular interest to me.
 I was quickly drawn into the group and excited by the new project.

 In this first meeting, we (the "Raft Implementers club") reviewed the paper's proof of safety in log replication.
 The others had read the paper prior to the meeting and talked about various points of confusion.
-The others were planning to write implementations alternatively in Go, Julia, Haskell, and Elixir.
+They were planning to write implementations alternatively in Go, Julia, Haskell, and Elixir.
 I decided that I would have a go at implementing the algorithm as well, using Rust.
-That night, on the train home (and extending to the morning commute), I read the paper describing Raft and familiarized myself with the various rules.
+That night, on the train home (and extending to the morning commute), I read the paper describing the Raft protocol and familiarized myself with the various rules.

 ### raft.rs